roaldnefs/supply-chain/README.md

 </p>

 ## Introduction
-Supply Chain is a DApp supply chain solution backed by the Ethereum platform.
+Seafood Supply Chain is a DApp supply chain solution backed by the Ethereum platform.
 The smart contracts manage specific user permission controls as well as contracts that track and verify a product's authenticity.

 * ...